In-store Experience is BIG news these days

 So, after lots of research and testing different concepts, I discovered we needed more work on our in-store experience.

 Sure, we had a great team of professionals, but we needed to offer more than just a personal experience with our staff for our in-store customers.

 So, I set out to change that first in my store.
 Then, years later for others, as moved out of experimentation mode and into helping other retailers.

 Waking Up Disengaged Customers

 And here’s what I found.
 By focusing on the following key areas, customers were waking up and re-engaging with our store once again;

 - Humanics – this is all about the human side of retail.
 Rather than thinking of the customer targets, journey’s and segments only, thinking about the whole human, their emotional values and human needs.
 Humanics is all about leveraging the personalities within your store to complete your unique story and offering.

 - Experiential Retailing – it’s also about being true to your brand and what types of experiences you should invest in and what you should pass on.
 Experiences are not about a trends, find your’s here: CX Quiz. digging deep on what resonates with your absolute best customers and creating experiences that they crave.
-What are they trying to achieve, what is keeping them up at night and how can you come to their aid.
+What are your customers trying to achieve, what is keeping them up at night and how can you come to their aid.

 - Events – a clever event strategy can be an absolute gift to your customer.
 Driving not only deep engagement but also visitation, dwell times and sales.
 Events, when executed well and measured, can be a great acquisition tool.

 - Mindset – often the most challenging is shifting what being a retailer means to us – who are we and what is our purpose?
 Customer engagement is all about creating experiences that encourage your customers to interact with you.
-The creation of these experiences is not about extracting revenue, but rather to creating value for customers.
+The creation of these experiences is not about extracting revenue, but rather creating value for customers.